groff_diff(7) — Linux manual page

 \n[.tabs]

-Interpolate representation of the tab stop settings in a
+Interpolate the environment's tab stop settings (if any) in

 \n[.trap]